Velká Bukovina: Sights

 The main landmark of Velká Bukovina is the Church of Saint Wenceslaus.
 It was built in the Baroque style in 1716 on the site of an older church.

-A cultural monument is the former late Gothic fortress from 1536, rebuilt into the early Baroque manor house in 1656.
+A cultural monument is also the former late Gothic fortress from 1536, rebuilt into an early Baroque manor house in 1656.
 After several modifications it lost the character of a manor house.